 With a name like BODYATTACK it better be good.
-Following up on my post last week, in which I gave an overview of BODYPUMP for first-timers, today I’m continuing with an introduction to the next class I teach, BODYATTACK.
+Following up on the post in which I gave an overview of BODYPUMP for first-timers, today I’m continuing with an introduction to the next class I teach, BODYATTACK.

 What is BODYATTACK?